 Efficient Meeting 101 in Tech: Tech Professionals Listen And Deliver Upon Guidelines

 Normally, a tech meeting covers 5/6 points at max, but, especially when planning the build of a new piece of software/application a meeting could go over 10/12 points.
-Start from this and then organize time depending on how much time each individual task requires, to optimize time (both yours and your tech team’s).
+Start from this and then organize time depending on how much time each task requires, to optimize time (both yours and your tech team’s).
 Meeting points should precisely cover actionable strategies or development checkpoints, ending with the classic “Is Everything Clear?”.
 Remember: your clients/colleagues are the ones who are supposed to leave the meeting with a clear picture of what will happen next, not you!

 Notes: Precise And On-Point, are The Key For Effective Meetings

 If you want to run a meeting, taking notes is mandatory to check on its progression.
 It may sound a bit “cold” but it’s a common story that things can be forgotten after the client is gone.
 In a project management scenario, with deadlines and pre-decided timeframes, it’s very important to list down and note every single thing who’s attending the meeting will say.
-In order to check its progression once the meeting is over.
+To check its progression once the meeting is over.
 Notes shouldn’t be too long and should be, at the end of that very meeting, rephrased and shared with the people who were with you at the meeting, as a reminder.